Pitfall 3D: Beyond the Jungle

-Pitfall 3D: Beyond the Jungle (Pitfall 3D in Japan and Pitfall: Beyond the Jungle in Europe) is a platform game developed by Activision's internal Console Development Group and published by Activision in 1998 for the PlayStation and by Crave Entertainment in 1999 for the Game Boy Color, where it is called Pitfall: Beyond the Jungle in the Americas and Europe, and Pitfall GB in Japan.
+Pitfall 3D: Beyond the Jungle is a platform game developed by Activision's internal Console Development Group and published by Activision in 1998 for the PlayStation and by Crave Entertainment for the Game Boy Color known as Pitfall: Beyond the Jungle in 1998.
+The game is part of the Pitfall series, following the 1994 installment Pitfall: The Mayan Adventure.
+It was first unveiled in 1996, when 3D platform gaming was still in its infancy, making designing the game a challenge.
+The PlayStation version development team included staff from the Virtua Fighter series, which was a pioneer in 3D gaming, but personnel changes led to Pitfall 3D being repeatedly delayed, and upon release critics sharply disagreed over whether it was a successful effort at bringing Pitfall into 3D.

 Gameplay

 Just as in its predecessor Pitfall: The Mayan Adventure, the original Pitfall! for the Atari 2600 is available as an Easter Egg.
 Unlike The Mayan Adventure, however, the game is set in a 3D environment which allows the player character to move in any direction.
 The player character also has a much wider range of attacks, some of which must be acquired through item pick-ups.

 Plot

-In this adventure, Pitfall Harry Jr meets a girl named Mira who enlists his aid in freeing her people from "The Scourge", an evil woman bent on controlling the world.
+In this adventure, Pitfall Harry Jr. meets a girl named Mira who enlists his aid in freeing her people from "The Scourge", an evil woman bent on controlling the world.